sudar/posts-by-tag/readme.md

 * Added Hindi translations

 ### v2.7.1 (2012-07-23) (Dev time: 0.5 hour)
-* Renamed all template functions with a prefix to avoid clash with other plugins
+* Renamed all template functions with a prefix to avoid clash with other Plugins

 ### v2.7.2 (2012-12-30) (Dev time: 1 hour)
 * Fixed the bug which caused the comment to be posted to another post

 ### v2.7.3 (2013-01-23) - (Dev time: 1 hour)
 * Fixed the bug which caused PHP to timeout when content option is set to true

+### v2.7.4 (2013-01-26) - (Dev time: 0.5 hour)
+* Exclude current post by default

 ==Readme Generator==